 -

-Denying Reality: When someone repeatedly dismisses the facts, it can make you start to doubt what you know is true, leaving you feeling unsure.
+Denying Reality: When someone repeatedly dismisses the facts, it can make you doubt what you know is true, leaving you feeling unsure and confused.

 -